boborodono/San_Antonio_Machine_Learning_SAML/README.md

 sklearn's OneHotEncoder is used to convert categorical data into numerical data.
 Categorical data such as "Gender" that contains only two values is split into two converse numerical columns where one of the two is dropped in order to mitigate redundancy in the ML model.
 Our Categorical Data includes:
 - Gender
+- Hypertension
+- Heart Disease
+- Ever Married
+- Work Type
+- Residence Type
--
+- Smoking Status

 <hr>

 ## Null Data
 As discussed above, the BMI feature data consists 201 null values.
-Since a chunk of our positive stroke cases is contained in these 201 samples, we've decided to populate these null values rather than drop the rows entirely.
-So far, two methods of populating BMI null values have been attempted: sklearn's SimpleImputer replaces null BMI values with median BMI values and sklearn's KNNImputer predicts and populates null BMI values.
+Since about 20% of our positive stroke cases is contained in these 201 samples, we've decided to populate these null values rather than drop the rows entirely.
+Two methods of populating BMI null values have been attempted:
+- sklearn's SimpleImputer replaces null BMI values with median BMI values and...
+- sklearn's KNNImputer predicts and populates null BMI values.

 <hr>